Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Skat Foundation

-The Global Food Report 2024 was launched in Bern on 14 October.
-Agroecology expert Johanna Jacobi from ETH Zurich and Thomas Gass, study coordinator at Sufosec, presented the report’s findings.
-This was followed by a discussion of the study results by IZA and agroecology experts Martin Hasler (SDC), Ira Amin (Vivamos Mejor) and Veronica Massawe (SWISSAID).
-Moderator: Flurina Derungs (Vétérinaires sans Frontières Suisse).
+The Global Nutrition Report 2024 was launched in Bern on October 14.
+Agroecology expert Johanna Jacobi, ETH Zurich, and Thomas Gass, study coordinator at Sufosec, presented the results of the report.
+The IC and agroecology experts Martin Hasler (SDC), Ira Amin (Vivamos Mejor) and Veronica Massawe (SWISSAID) then discussed the results of the study.
+Chair: Flurina Derungs (Vétérinaires sans Frontières Suisse).

 EB2024.png